 The PAP program is open to students with a wide variety of disciplinary backgrounds.
 Most students enter with master’s or law degrees, but the program also admits students without graduate degrees, especially if they have substantial professional experience in fields related to public affairs and policy.

 Doctoral students are admitted in the fall of each academic year; off-cycle admissions are rare.
 Review of applications begins on 31 December and those submitting complete files by that date will be notified of admission decisions by the end of January.
 A late application deadline of April 30th is also available.
 Those contemplating a late application are encouraged to contact the Director of the PAP Program before undertaking the effort.

 Applications will not be considered unless they are complete.
 International applicants, it is strongly recommended that you submit your materials to us by December 1.

-- $65 application fee (no cash).
+- Non-refundable $65 application fee (no cash)

-- Official TOEFL scores if the applicant does not speak English as a native language and has not received a graduate or undergraduate degree in an English-speaking territory.
+- Official TOEFL scores if the applicant does not speak English as a native language and has not received a graduate or undergraduate degree in an English-speaking territory

-- Academic or policy-oriented writing sample.
+- A policy-oriented or academic writing sample.

 - Three recommendation letters from individuals familiar with the applicant's academic and/or professional capabilities.
 Preferably, two of the three letters should be from former instructors or from individuals with knowledge of your professional performance and potential.

 - The scores of the Graduate Record Examination (GRE).
 Please note that you should make arrangements to take the GRE well in advance of the application deadline.